• Skip to primary navigation

 In This Post:

-• Native American Quote #1: Navajo PROVERB
+• Native American Quote #1: Navajo Proverb

-• Native American Quote #2: Apache BLESSING
+• Native American Quote #2: Apache Blessing

 The other day, I got an email from my mindfulness (MBSR) teacher, Mechthild.